AkihiroSuda/passt-mirror/README.md

 gateway of the host.
 Addresses are translated in case the guest is seen using a different address from the assigned one.

-For IPv6, the guest or namespace is assigned, via SLAAC, the same prefix as the upstream interface of the host, the same default route as the default route of the host, and, if a DHCPv6 client is running in the guest or namespace, also the same address as the upstream address of the host.
+For IPv6, the guest or namespace is assigned, via SLAAC, a prefix derived from the address of the upstream interface of the host, the same default route as the default route of the host, and, if a DHCPv6 client is running in the guest or namespace, also the same address as the upstream address of the host.
 This means that, with a DHCPv6 client in the guest or namespace, addresses don't need to be translated.
 Should the client use a different address, the destination address is translated for packets going to the guest or to the namespace.

 ### Local connections with _passt_